ArchSharp/ZonefyAPI/README.md

 		- bind 0.0.0.0

-	To secure remote connections: Enable a password by adding or uncommenting:
+	To secure remote connections: Enable a password by adding or uncommenting: preese ctrl+W to search within the file

 		- requirepass YourStrongPassword